danny-avila/LibreChat/README.md

 You can check the full changelog in between [v0.4.1](https://github.com/danny-avila/chatgpt-clone/releases/tag/v0.4.1) and [v0.4.2](https://github.com/danny-avila/chatgpt-clone/releases/tag/v0.4.2) [here](https://github.com/danny-avila/chatgpt-clone/compare/v0.4.1...v0.4.2)."

+⚠️ **IMPORTANT :** Since V0.4.0 You should register and login with a local account (email and password) for the first time sign-up. if you use login for the first time with a social login account (eg. Google, facebook, etc.), the conversations and presets that you created before the user system was implemented will NOT be migrated to that account.

+⚠️ **Breaking - new Env Variables :** Since V0.4.0 You will need to add the new env variables from .env.example for the app to work, even if you're not using multiple users for your purposes.

 For discussion and suggestion you can join us: **[community discord server](https://discord.gg/NGaa9RPCft)**
 </details>